 Why Quicken Is the Best Way to Keep Track of Your Money

 Meticulously counting each dollar you spend gets old in a hurry, but keeping track of them as they leave your pocket is still the best way to monitor your cash flow.
 Good news is, you no longer have to do all that counting manually.
-Budgeting software takes all the legwork out of keeping track of your money, and Quicken is your best option.
-Here’s how you can use it to keep your money in check.
+Budgeting software takes all the legwork out of keeping track of your money.
+With Quicken as your best option, here's how you can use it to keep your money in check.